A community-based vector control intervention “Slash and Clear” implemented in two onchocerciasis-endemic foci in South Sudan

 Despite several rounds of ivermectin treatment, onchocerciasis transmission persists in Mvolo and Mundri West Counties (Western Equatoria State, South Sudan).
 A community-based "Slash and clear" (S&C) vector control method was recently introduced, but its effectiveness remains unclear.

-Between October 2023 and November 2024, entomological studies were conducted to map blackfly breeding sites along River Naam (Mvolo County) and River Yei (Mundri West County).
-Following baseline assessment of daily biting rates at multiple catching sites, one round of S&C was implemented at selected intervention sites.
-Monthly biting rates (MBR) were monitored over a follow-up period of 8–14 months and compared between intervention and control sites.
+Between October 2023 and November 2024, entomological studies mapped blackfly breeding sites along River Naam (Mvolo County) and River Yei (Mundri West County).
+Following baseline assessment of daily biting rates, one round of S&C was implemented at selected intervention sites, and monthly biting rates were monitored over a follow-up period of 8–14 months, compared between intervention and control sites.

 Blackfly biting rates in Mvolo and Mundri West Counties are strongly influenced by seasonal variations, peaking during the rainy season.
-Our findings indicate that a single round of S&C is insufficient to reduce blackfly biting in the medium term.
+A single round of S&C is insufficient to reduce blackfly biting in the medium term.
 Repeated and strategically timed annual implementation of S&C is likely required to achieve significant and lasting vector control impacts.

 This publication relates to R2HC funded study: Innovative approaches to reduce the burden of disease caused by onchocerciasis